 - April to mid-October: Tuesday to Saturday from 22:00 to 23:30

 Generalife Palace & Gardens at Night

 - April & May – Tuesday to Saturday from 22:00 to 23:30

 - September to mid-October – Tuesday to Saturday from 22:00 to 23:30

 - Mid-October to mid-November – Friday and Saturday from 20:00 to 21:30

 The Alhambra towers over Granada to the southeast of the old town.
 Two entrances are available – the pavilion main entrance to the far east of the Alhambra and near the Generalife and the Gate of Justice entrance closer to the old town but only for visitors with QR barcoded tickets.

 Several parking lots are available near the Pavilion entrance – simply follow the signs for Alhambra parking.
 Driving is restricted in many parts of the old town – use the main roads circling around the center and approach the Alhambra by car from the south.

-Bus C3 connects downtown (Plaza Isabel Catolica) with the Alhambra – use Generalife stop for main entrance or Justice Gate.
-This is a mini bus so may get full and best not used for time critical journeys.
+Bus C3 connects downtown (Plaza Isabel Catolica) with the Alhambra – use Generalife stop for the main entrance or Justice Gate.
+This is a minibus so may get full and best not used for time-critical journeys.